LinxHQ/linxbooks/README.md

 Contact:
 Joseph Pham, joseph.pnc@linxhq.com

+Checkout out demo at: http://sit.linxhq.com/linxone using username: admin, password: admin123

+I have to be honest the demo version might work more smoothly than the version we have here on github.
+For that we apologize, we'll try to get the setup process more solid as soon as possible.

 ## Features
 * Create and manage multiple users and their permissions
 * Manage customers and vendors